IStoleYourCookie/tinyCPU/README.md

 # tinyCPU
 My second working CPU design (8-bit architecture), made in Logisim Evolution

+Fun fact: this circuit can be translated to valid VHDL automatically inside Logisim (not tested though!)

 ![CPU architecture iwthout the instruction loading and the details of the ALU](image.png)

 # INSTRUCTION SCHEME